-In May 2016, Luther was recalled to the England squad for their summer Test against Wales at Twickenham.
-Following his try-scoring antics against Wales, Luther travelled to Australia for England's summer tour, playing in the first Test in Brisbane as England secured an historic 3-0 Test series win over the Wallabies.
+In May 2016, he was recalled to the England squad for their summer Test against Wales at Twickenham.
+Following his try-scoring antics against Wales, Luther travelled to Australia for England's summer tour, playing in the first Test in Brisbane as England secured a historic 3-0 Test series win over the Wallabies.

 After seven seasons at Northampton Saints and notching up over 150 appearances in the Black, Green and Gold jersey, Burrell confirmed he would be leaving the club at the end of the 2018/19 season.

 The 2019 season saw Burrell switch codes, joining Rugby League's Warrington Wolves.

 He made 3 appearances for the side before returning to union with the Newcastle Falcons.